Sidney Wood: Family

 Wood's uncle Watson Washburn was a Davis Cup team member.
 He credited his uncle with introducing him to tennis.

 Wood was the father of David, Colin, Sidney III, and W. Godfrey Wood.
 Sidney Wood III, a Yale tennis player, died at the age of 22 in an early morning car accident, in a car driven by a tennis teammate on a North Carolina highway in 1961.
-Colin is the young boy portrayed by Diane Arbus in the iconic photo Child with Toy Hand Grenade in Central Park.
+Colin is the young boy portrayed by Diane Arbus in the iconic 1962 photograph Child with Toy Hand Grenade in Central Park.
+Godfrey became a sports executive.

-Wood was survived by his other three sons and his last wife Patricia Wood (sister of the fashion editor Catherine Murray di Montezemolo).
+Wood was survived by three sons and his last wife, Patricia Wood (sister of the fashion editor Catherine Murray di Montezemolo).